bertieucbs/aws-kendra-metadata/README.md

-# Amazon Kendra - S3 document metadata tutorial
+# Amazon Kendra - S3 document metadata tutorial with json exported content

 ### What you'll learn in this tutorial: